samuel-rufi/maml/README.md

 m.split(newPassword);
 ```

-## How to use MAML in servermode
+## How to use MAML in server mode

-To use MAML in servermode, Java 8 must be installed.
+To use MAML in server mode, Java 8 must be installed.
 You can get it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 After you have successfully installed Java, download the latest maml.server.jar file: https://github.com/rufsam/maml/releases/tag/maml.jar